Last updated on August 6th, 2020 at 02:13 am

 China’s after-school tutoring revenue has grown from RMB 2 billion in 2011, to RMB 3.9 billion in 2017, representing a CAGR of 11.6% according to figures from research firm Frost & Sullivan.
 The market is expected to reach RMB 5.6 billion by 2021, representing a CAGR of about 9% during 2017-2021.

 This has helped spawn a vibrant edtech market, which has emerged to be one of the biggest in the world.
-Of the 14 leading global edtech unicorns, 8 are from China (five from the United States, and one from India).
+Of the 19 leading global edtech unicorns, 9 are from China (eight from the United States, one from India, and one from Canada).

 Online education accounts for just about 10% of China’s overall education market according to Deloitte.
 However, as online learning gains acceptance, this share is expected to climb in the years ahead.
 The number of online education users in China is expected to climb to 263 million by 2022, up from 42 million in 2012 according to research from iResearch.